ashlink11/portfolio/addtl-readme-docs/project-one-frontend-notes.md

 next goal: plan all canva diagrams, but for the next day just project one diagram one so its not as much as trying to do all 4 p1 diagrams in one day

+## progress mon may 27
+- i only have this week til saturday left of free canva pro so gotta get moving on it
+-